 *Champions of Change - helped them raise over $10,000 for their homeless holiday party

-*currently Vice-President of Charlotte Community Association
+*Vice-President of Charlotte Community Association

-*currently on the City's Nuissance Abatement System Board representing the NW
+*City of Rochester's Nuissance Abatement System Board representing the NW

 *organized the community for my #37challenge in 2018 where we raised enough money for 225 pumpkins for inner city school, 43 turkeys for an inner city church that fed the needy, and adopted over 37 families to give Christmas gifts to Hillside and Catholic Family Center families in need

 *La Cumbre - Latino political outreach, focused on voter registration

 *Active longtime member of the Northwest District Democrats group